 - see all in Healthy menus and shopping strategies

 Nutritional supplements (3)

 - Herbal supplements: What to know before you buy

 - Calcium and calcium supplements: Achieving the right balance

 - Supplements: Nutrition in a pill?

-The Mediterranean diet is a heart-healthy eating plan combining elements of Mediterranean-style cooking.
+The heart-healthy Mediterranean is a healthy eating plan based on typical foods and recipes of Mediterranean-style cooking.
 Here's how to adopt the Mediterranean diet.By Mayo Clinic staff

 Most healthy diets include fruits, vegetables, fish and whole grains, and limit unhealthy fats.
 While these parts of a healthy diet remain tried-and-true, subtle variations or differences in proportions of certain foods may make a difference in your risk of heart disease.